How does your skin tan?

 Vitamin D is known as “The Sunshine Vitamin” because exposing our skin to the sun is the most abundant source of vitamin D production.
 One typical non-burning tanning session can produce as much vitamin D as 200 glasses of milk (20,000 IU), which is why indoor tanners have among the highest vitamin D levels, about 90% higher than the general population.

 Tanning beds are designed to replicate UVA and UVB produced by the sun in carefully controlled combinations.
-The result allows trained operators to control clients’ exposure and provide them with a great tan in moderation, while minimizing the risk of sunburn.
-Where as the strength and amount of UV light emitted by the sun varies from day to day, increasing the risk of sunburn.
+This allows trained operators to control clients’ exposure and provide them with a great tan in moderation, while minimizing the risk of sunburn.
+The strength and amount of UV light emitted by the sun varies from day to day, increasing the risk of sunburn.
 The biggest difference between the sun and tanning beds is that the sun also produces UVC which is the most harmful ray, where as tanning beds will filter out UVC rays, so that a tanner is only getting UVB AND UVA rays.

 Exposure to UV light not only makes you look great, it also makes you feel great.
 By looking great you naturally feel better about yourself.
 But sunlight exposure can also lift our spirits in ways that go beyond a beautiful tan.